wpswings/event-tickets-manager-for-woocommerce/README.txt

 **10) Edit Your Ticket Content With A Breeze**: The WordPress Calendar Plugin gives merchants an easy-to-use editor to update the content of the tickets mailed to customers.
 You can very easily edit the subject and the main body of your WooCommerce event tickets.
 The editor also lets you use the shortcode to insert the name of your site in emails.

-**11) Validate Event Check-in Using Emails**: The users must use the email address on which they received the ticket.
+**11) Validate Event Check-in Using Emails**: The users must use the email address on which they received the event ticket.
 By entering their email addresses users can validate their check-in for the events they are planning to participate in by enabling the WordPress Events Plugin.

-**12) WPML Multilingual Support**: The Event Ticket System Plugin comes with [**WPML**](https://wpml.org/purchase/) multilingual support, To say, the WooCommerce extension will work in your local language.
+**12) WPML Multilingual Support**: The WordPress Events Plugin comes with [**WPML**](https://wpml.org/purchase/) multilingual support, To say, the WooCommerce extension will work in your local language.
 You can also use the Loco Translate Plugin to translate the string into your local language.
 Thus, making the Events plugin WordPress one of the best online ticketing solutions and event management plugins in WordPress for eCommerce websites.

 **13) Compatibility with Mautic Integration for WooCommerce**: WordPress events plugin presents the compatibility of Mautic Integration that offers a complete management solution for your WooCommerce events data.
 The following data points can be captured after the placement of an event order, Last Event Price, Last Event Venue, Last Event Start Date And Time, Last Event End Date And Time, and Last Event Form Information.